Program: Bachelor of Science in Music

 Student learning outcomes specific to the Bachelor of Science in Music and all Outside Field concentrations are as follows:

-- Students in this program will demonstrate competence in another field outside music by completing 26-29 credit hours of intensive study in that discipline.
-Possible outside fields include music technology, business, theatre, or another discipline, with the course sequence determined in collaboration with an advisor in that field.
+- Students in this program will demonstrate competence in another field outside music by completing 27-30 credit hours of intensive study and earning a minor in that discipline.
+An outside field can be pursued in any discipline that offers a minor at Purdue Fort Wayne, with the course sequence determined in collaboration with an advisor in the outside field.